 Sight-seeing of Brasilia on the return travel day can be extended to include the architecturally famous Cathedral of Brasilia and the breath-taking Santuario Dom Bosco.
 This is the famous "Blue Church," which is dedicated to the Italian Saint Dom Bosco who envisioned in the late 19th century building a utopian city in South America that would become the the center of a rule of justice and care for the people.
 It is always open.
 Plan another two hours to include these grandiose experiences.
-We will arrange these visits for you, should you so desire.

-An optional visit to the Cathedral, the Blue Church, and the Temple of Good Will offers the opportunity of an sensible transition from the spiritual atmosphere of Abadiania to the hectic atmosphere of air travel and life back home.
+A visit to the Cathedral, the Blue Church, and the Temple of Good Will offers the opportunity of an sensible transition from the spiritual atmosphere of Abadiania to the hectic atmosphere of air travel and life back home.

 Excursion to Pirenopolis

 Pirenopolis is a small picturesque town about 40 miles from Abadiania.
 Most of the marble and stone used in the construction of Brasilia (1955-61), as well as for current construction in the area, have come from Pirenopolis.
 On weekends, Pirenopolis is a favorite travel destination for people living in Brasilia and surroundings.
 Cobble stone paved roads contribute to the charming atmosphere of this small town.
 There are numerous pousadas (small hotels), boutiques, gift shops, and restaurants.
 Pirenopolis is also an ideal place for buying souvenirs, jewelry, and the colorful fabrics for which Brazil is famous.